 Aims is an Alcohol and Drug Free Education Institution.
 Read on for more information, including Aims policies and procedures and Standard of Conduct, and helpful sources.

-The National Drug Control Strategy, issued in September 1989, proposed that the Congress pass legislation requiring schools, colleges and universities to implement and enforce firm drug prevention and education programs as a condition of eligibility to receive Federal financial assistance.
-On December 12, 1989, President Bush signed the Drug-Free Schools and Communities Act Amendment of 1989 (PL 101-226), which requires institutions of higher education to implement a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by their students and employees on school premises or as part of any school activity.
+The National Drug Control Strategy, issued in September 1989, proposed that Congress pass legislation requiring schools, colleges, and universities to implement and enforce firm drug prevention and education programs as a condition of eligibility to receive federal financial assistance.
+On December 12, 1989, President Bush signed the Drug-Free Schools and Communities Act Amendment of 1989 (PL 101-226), which requires institutions of higher education to implement a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by their students and employees on school premises, or as part of any school activity.

 II.
 Standard of Conduct

 Aims complies with both the Drug-Free Schools and Communities Act and the Drug Free Workplace Act.
 In compliance with these Acts, all students and employees are prohibited from the unlawful manufacturing, possession, use or distribution of illicit drugs and alcohol on any of the Aims campuses or at any Aims sponsored activity.

 In support of a Drug-Free School and Work Environment, the College has instituted the following policies and procedures:

 Students and employees are reminded that local, state, and federal laws provide for a variety of legal sanctions and penalties for the unlawful manufacturing, possession, or distribution of illicit drugs and alcohol.
 These sanctions include, but are not limited to, incarceration and monetary fines.